10 August 2022

 20. gRapid Yen Appreciation and International Price Differential,h Research Institute for International Price Mechanism, Market Economy and Prices, No.12 (10 March 1995).

-21. Strategy for Introducing Market: Creation of a New Economic System and Japanfs Intellectual Contribution, Yuhikaku (1996).
+21. Shijo Iko Senryaku: Shin Keizai Taisei no Sozo to Nihon no Chiteki Shien (Strategy for adopting the Market Economy: Creation of a New Economic System and Japanfs Intellectual Contribution), Yuhikaku (1996).
 [Mainichi Shimbun Asia Study Association: Asia-Pacific Special Award]

-22. gThe Creation Process of a Market Economy and Economics Paradigms: Towards a New Perspective in Development Economics,h chapter 2 in S. Ishikawa ed., Theoretical Studies in Development Cooperation Policy, Institute of Development Economics, No.466 (March 1996).
+22. gThe Creation Process of a Market Economy and Economics Paradigms: Towards a New Perspective in Development Economics,h chapter 2, S. Ishikawa ed., Theoretical Studies in Development Cooperation Policy, Institute of Development Economics, No.466 (March 1996).

 23. gVietnamfs Participation in AFTA, APEC and WTO: Commitment to Free Trade and the Need for Industrial Promotion,h Ministry of Planning and Investment and Japan International Cooperation Agency, Report on support for introduction of market economy in Vietnam, Phase 1, Vol.4 (June 1996), pp.105-17.